msyamkumar/cs220-f20-projects/lab-p13/README.md

 Let's construct a DataFrame with two related columns: tree age and tree height.
 We'll randomly generate data.
 Let's imagine that `height ≈ age * 2.3` (or `height = age * 2.3 + NOISE`) and randomly generate some data.
-Complete and run the following to generate 100 random trees:
+Complete and run the following code to generate 100 random trees:

 ```python